New Jobless Claims Fall to Pre-Recession Levels

 The Unemployment Insurance Weekly Claims Report was released this morning for last week.
-The 323,000 new claims number was a decline of 26,000 from the previous week's 349,000 (revised from 348,000).
+The 304,000 new claims number was an increase 2,000 from the previous week's 302,000 (revised from 300,000).
 The less volatile and closely watched four-week moving average, which is usually a better indicator of the trend, fell by 4,750, now at 312,000, the best since October 2007 -- two months before the onset of the last recession.